Ask Chris Turner (not a doctor) for help navigating the medical research

 6. Selenium is essential for hormones, brain, immune system

-7. Zinc support wound healing, immune system and metabolism
+7. Zinc supports wound healing, immune system and metabolism

-Your salt should contain correct percentages of sodium, potassium, magnesium, boron, iodine, manganese, zinc and selenium with some sea salt to get traces of other minerals.
+Your salt should contain correct percentages of sodium, potassium, magnesium, boron, iodine, manganese, zinc , copper, chromium, lithium and selenium with some sea salt to get traces of other minerals.
 Note that you cannot just use sea salt alone as this always 99% sodium chloride so the proportions are not great.

 The atomic mass of sodium is 23 g/mol and NaCl sodium chloride is 59 g/mol